spectrocloud/librarium/content/docs/12.5-vertex/00-fips.md

   <br />

-  Since these components are unrelated to Kubernetes and are instead used to access SUSE’s repositories during the docker build process, RKE2 itself remains fully compliant.
+  Since these components are unrelated to Kubernetes and are instead used to access SUSE’s repositories during the Docker build process, RKE2 itself remains fully compliant.
 We recommend using RKE2 [FIPS 140-2 Enablement](https://docs.rke2.io/security/fips_support) security documentation as the official source of FIPS compliance.

 <!-- Palette VerteX uses compiled images directly from Rancher's RKE2 repository.
 Since some internal RKE2 components may not be FIPS-compliant, Palette displays RKE2 as a partially compliant layer.  -->